Oct. 2, 2024

 Jeff Umbro: Let's talk about actually producing the show.
 In one of your Cool Dude Zone substack articles, you said, "Narrative podcasts and chat podcasts require central conceits and then a lot of scaffolding to fit the topic of the episode within that conceit.
 And as a result, a lot of narrative podcasts sound the same, and a lot of chat podcasts sound the same.
 And they are only made distinct by the personalities of the hosts and presenters.
 So styles evolve over time, but there are still core concepts that are hard to leave behind."

-So I wanted to ask, like, what are some of those core, like, scaffolding or conceits that you think of when you're making a show?
+So I wanted to ask, what are some of those core scaffolding or conceits that you think of when you're making a show?

 Jeff Umbro: I just want to make peanut butter cookies.